siara-cc/sqlite_micro_logger_arduino/README.md

 - `Select`, `Insert` are not supported.
 Instead C API similar to that of Sqlite API is available.
 - Index creation and lookup not possible (as of now)

 However, the database created can be copied to a desktop PC and further operations such as index creation and summarization can be carried out from there as though its a regular Sqlite database.
+But after doing so, it may not be possible to use it with this library any longer.

+# Future plans

+- Index creation when finalizing a database
+- Allow modification of records
+- Rolling logs
+- Show how this library can be used in a multi-core, multi-threaded environment

 # Support